acceleratedscience/bridge/doc/deployment.md

 <br>

-### Destroying Guardian running locally
+### Destroying OpenBridge running locally

-1. Stop the Guardian server
+1. Stop the OpenBridge server

     Press `Ctrl + C` in the terminal where the server is running or send a sigterm.